axelkarlsson/MomodoraRandomizer/README.md

  ## Settings
  ![image](https://user-images.githubusercontent.com/26115597/154794956-cbdb9425-c023-44cd-9604-e1e5614f6d84.png)
  You can either use a set seed, or get a random seed.
-In the settings you can toggle wether Ivory Bugs and Vitality Fragments are included in the randomization process or not, and enabling Hard Mode allows bosses to drop key items and assumes that either Garden Key or Bakman Patch is enough to get into Whiteleaf Memorial Park.
+In the settings you can toggle whether Ivory Bugs and Vitality Fragments are included in the randomization process or not, and enabling Hard Mode allows bosses to drop key items and assumes that either Garden Key or Bakman Patch is enough to get into Whiteleaf Memorial Park.
  Shop items and rewards from NPC's (giving the Dirty Shroom to the imp, Ivory Bugs to the bunny and Hazel Badge to Eri) are all randomized.
  Arsonist boss item is not randomized.